donkuri/learn-mathematics/index.md

 ## Discovering the basics

 This section is mostly concerned with revisiting things you should have seen in high school, as well as strengthening your mathematical dexterity by introducing proofs into the mix.

-### Prerequisites
+Even at this level, we can find [conjectures that seem hopelessly difficult](https://en.wikipedia.org/wiki/Collatz_conjecture) or that have [evaded mathematicians for decades](https://en.wikipedia.org/wiki/Jacobian_conjecture).
+Mathematics is by nature a pyramide of knowledge, everything builds from the basics, so spend adequate time to study them properly.

-#### How to Learn
+### How to Learn

-I believe learning how to learn is very important and something that is rarely discussed outright.
+Learning how to learn is very important and something that is rarely discussed outright.
 I suggest following [this course](https://www.coursera.org/learn/learning-how-to-learn?).

-#### High school mathematics
+The book [Good Habits, Bad Habits](https://www.amazon.com/Good-Habits-Bad-Science-Positive/dp/1250159075) is a great way to learn about creating habits.
+I suggest you make learning mathematics a part of your daily routine, if you're serious about learning it.

+### Precalculus

+The main book I recommend to review this is:

+### Calculus

+### Proof Techniques

+## Building foundations

+### Linear Algebra

+### Real Analysis

-### First steps
+### Discrete Mathematics

+### Basic Number Theory